From two-factor authentication to multi-factor authentication

-Multi-factor authentication (MFA), also known as two-factor authentication (2FA), has become one of the most important tools for protecting data.
-Last but not least, media attention has ensured that multi-factor authentication has almost become the standard for companies.
-Multi-factor authentication uses at least two different factors from the categories knowledge, possession and inherence to provide strong authentication.
-Decisive for successful multi-factor authentication are the authentication methods offered and when it makes sense to use event-based multi-factor authentication.
-Otherwise, it can quickly be perceived as annoying and uncomfortable.
+Multi-factor authentication (MFA) has become one of the most important tools for protecting data.
+Last but not least, media attention has ensured that multi-factor authentication has almost become the standard for companies and is increasingly replacing logging in with (just) one password.
+With multi-factor authentication, at least two different factors from the categories of knowledge, possession and inherence are used for strong authentication.
+In addition to outdated authentication options such as passwords or security questions, common factors include confirmation codes via SMS or email, one-time passwords or authentication with biometric features such as facial scans.
+The decisive factors for successful multi-factor authentication are the authentication methods offered and when multi-factor authentication makes sense.
+Otherwise, it can quickly be perceived as annoying and inconvenient.

 What is the difference between multi-factor authentication and two-factor authentication?

-In many cases, multi-factor authentication and two-factor authentication are used interchangeably.
-Nevertheless, there are some use cases in which multi-factor authentication is used and also makes sense.
-If you consider a website login with username and password, as well as an additional code via e-mail as OTP, this is a classic two-factor authentication.
-However, if you use a different method instead of an e-mail OTP, e.g., a push OTP in an app on the smartphone, and additionally protect this app with device biometrics, for example, you create a higher level of security; firstly, username and password (knowledge), then the push OTP to the smartphone (ownership) and further the device biometrics (inherence).
-In this case, 3 factors are combined.
+If you consider a website login with user name and password, as well as an additional code by email as a one-time password or one-time password (OTP), this is a classic two-factor authentication.
+However, if you use a different method instead of an email OTP, e.g. a push OTP in an app on the smartphone, and additionally protect this app with device biometrics (e.g. facial recognition or fingerprint), the security level increases.

 Protection against identity theft